emqx/emqx-docs/en_US/changes/breaking-changes-ee-5.7.md

 ## e5.7.2

-- [#13327](https://github.com/emqx/emqx/pull/13327) The directory path scheme for on-disk Kafka/Confluent/Azure Event Hub buffers has changed.
-It now uses the Action name instead of the topic name.

-  Upgrading to this version will invalidate (not use) old buffer files, and will require manual cleanup of the old directories.
+- [#13327](https://github.com/emqx/emqx/pull/13327) The fix for issues in Kafka, Confluent, and Azure Event Hubs integrations has resulted in a change to the directory path scheme for on-disk buffers of these integrations.
+The new scheme uses the action name instead of the topic name.
+Upgrading to this version will invalidate old buffer files, and require manual cleanup of the old directories.

-- [#13332](https://github.com/emqx/emqx/pull/13332) When an S3 Bridge is improperly configured, error messages now contain more informative and easy to read details.

-  * S3 Bridge configuration with invalid aggregated upload key template will no longer work.
-Before this change, such configuration was considered valid but the bridge would never work anyway.
+- [#13332](https://github.com/emqx/emqx/pull/13332) Error messages for misconfigured Amazon S3 integrations are now more descriptive and user-friendly.
+The Amazon S3 Sink configurations with an invalid object key templates for aggregated upload will no longer work.
+Before this change, such configurations were considered valid but but resulted in non-functional integrations.

-- [#13420](https://github.com/emqx/emqx/pull/13420) Added a schema validation that prevents configuring an empty set of topic filters for a Schema Validation.
-Any such configurations will have to define at least one topic filter to be valid.
+- [#13420](https://github.com/emqx/emqx/pull/13420) Added a configuration validation that prevents configuring an empty set of topic filters for a Schema Validation.
+Any such configurations have to define at least one topic filter to be valid.
 Such configurations, though, are probably very rare, as a Schema Validation with empty topics is essentially the same as having no validation at all.

 ## e5.7.0